include-cpp/include-cpp.github.io/index.md

 The moderation and administration team includes [Patricia Aas](https://twitter.com/pati_gallardo), [Sy Brand](https://twitter.com/TartanLlama), [Noam Chitayat](https://twitter.com/_Noam), [Guy Davidson](https://twitter.com/hatcat01), [Timur Doumler](https://twitter.com/timur_audio), [Kate Gregory](https://twitter.com/gregcons), [Adi Shavit](https://twitter.com/AdiShavit), [Fred Tingaud](https://twitter.com/FredTingaudDev), [Bryce Lelbach](https://twitter.com/blelbach).

+Everyone who supports our goals, whether a member of any under-represented groups or not, is welcome to participate in any way.
+Many of our leaders and contributors are allies and we are grateful for all they do.
+If you want C++ to be more welcoming and inclusive, you'll be welcomed and included.

 ## What do we do?

 We provide: